-To further analyze the effect of evaporation rate on the longrange order of the superstructures, we use SAXS to characterize the colloidal crystalline superstructures.
-After background subtraction, we derive the structure factor S(q) by dividing the scattering pattern I(q) of a dispersion of superstructures by the form factor P(q) of a dilute dispersion of NCs: The results are shown in Figure 2i-1 (dashed lines).
-The structure factor extracted from the superstructures dried at 20 °C consists of a collection of sharp reflections, where the position $q_i$ of the i-th reflection reproduces well the sequence identifying the face-centered cubic (FCC) structure (solid ticks).
+structures, we use small-angle X-ray scattering (SAXS) to characterize the colloidal crystalline superstructures.
+After background subtraction, we derive the structure factor S(q) by dividing the scattering pattern I(q) of a dispersion of superstructures by the form factor P(q) of a dilute dispersion of NCs: The results are shown in Fig. 2i-l (dashed lines).
+The structure factor extracted from the superstructures dried at 20 °C consists of a collection of sharp reflections, where the position q_i of the i-th reflection reproduces well the sequence $q_i/q_1 = 1, \sqrt{4/3}, \sqrt{8/3}, \sqrt{11/3}, \sqrt{12/3}$ identifying the face-centered cubic (FCC) structure (solid ticks).
 Furthermore, the flat background at higher q reveals the presence of a residual amorphous component.
 As the drying temperature increases, the reflection peaks gradually lose definition to eventually result in a single, broad peak for the sample dried at 80 °C. This type of structure factor describes a solid with no long-range order, a colloidal glass.
-If we assume the shape of the glassy structure factor to be temperatureindependent, we can take advantage of it to decouple the contributions to the total structure factor of ordered and disordered domains.
-By subtracting the glassy contribution from the total structure factor, we recover the characteristic structure factor of a crystalline solid (solid lines, see the Supporting Information for more details).
-To quantify the fraction of NCs forming supercrystals, we define the crystallinity as where the integration is performed over the first reflection peak.
-Here, we assume that the crystalline and amorphous assemblies have the same intensity per assembly unit, which seems reasonable given their similar density and same size distribution.
-We also calculate the volume fraction $\phi$ of the FCC crystalline component from
+26 If we assume the shape of the glassy structure factor to be temperature-independent, we can take advantage of it to decouple the contributions to the total structure factor of ordered and disordered domains.
+27 By subtracting the glassy contribution from the total structure factor, we recover the characteristic structure factor of a crystalline solid (solid lines, see the Supporting Information for more details).
+To quantify the fraction of NCs forming supercrystals, we define the crystallinity as $X = \int{q_1} S{Crystal}(q) dq / \int{q_1} S{Total}(q) dq$. where the integration is performed over the first reflection peak.
+We have assumed here that the crystalline and amorphous assemblies have the same intensity per assembly unit, which seems reasonable given their similar density and same size distribution.
+We also calculate the volume fraction φ of the FCC crystalline component from $\phi = 100\% \times (\sigma q_1)^3/(36\sqrt{3}\pi^2)$, as well as the average crystalline grain size $\xi = 2\pi K/\Delta q_1$, where K = 1.0747 is the Scherrer constant for a spherical crystal and Δq_1 is the full-width at half-maximum of the first reflection.
+29 The results summarized in Table 1 illustrate the transition from crystalline to amorphous superstructures as a result of the increasing evaporation rate.
+The samples dried at 20 and 40 °C feature similar crystallinity values of $X \approx 67\%$ and 58%, quickly dropping to 22% at 60 °C. This sudden drop in crystallinity is accompanied by a gradual decrease in the average crystal size from $\xi \approx 270$ nm to 200 nm.
+In contrast, the volume fraction of the crystalline component remains unaffected by the evaporation rate, amounting to $\phi \approx 29\%$.
+This is consistent with previous reports showing that the inorganic volume fraction of FCC supercrystals based on CdSe settles to around 30% after supercrystal densification.
+16